xuhui1990/zlatankr.github.io/resume/index.md

 - Developed standard internal and external metrics, reports, and dashboards.
 - Built out infrastructure for automated development and delivery of all analytics products.
 - Partnered with stakeholders to ensure they have proper visibility into performance; collaborated with upstream teams to ensure data flow is calibrated toward organizational reporting.
+- Maintained a portfolio of clients as an analyst while leading team.

 ### **Senior Analyst** , InsideTrack.
 San Francisco, CA. Feb 2012 – Jan 2014